bluesky66-dev/kibana/x-pack/plugins/canvas/README.md

 There are several scripts available once you are in that path as well.

 - `node scripts/lint` - local linter setup, can also be used with the `--fix` flag for automatic fixes.
-- `node scripts/test` - local test runner, does not require a real HyperSec Kibana instance.
+- `node scripts/test` - local test runner, does not require a real Kibana instance.
 Runs all the same unit tests the normal runner does, just limited to Canvas, and *waaaaaay* faster (currently 12 seconds or less).
 - `node scripts/test_dev` - Same as above, but watches for changes and only runs tests for the given scope (browser, server, or common).

 ## Feature Questions